 Name: Ban on Use of Animals for Product Testing

-This bill would prohibit the use of traditional animal test methods when testing any ingredient or product in the state, provided an alternative test method exists.
+This bill, introduced in 2019 and just reported favorably out of committee, would prohibit the use of traditional animal test methods when testing any ingredient or product in the state, provided an alternative test method exists.
 While the bill excludes medical research from the scope of its coverage, it does clarify that any entity not covered by this legislation could still rely on alternative test methods if they choose.

 The use of animals for safety testing has already been banned in six states because there are far more reliable and humane means of ensuring the safety of products and chemicals.
 Ask your legislator to support legislation to make Massachusetts the next state to adopt a humane cosmetics law.

 The Joint Committee on Environment, Natural Resources and Agriculture, after hearing this bill in August 2019, drafted this new bill to replace H 823 and S 505.
 The bill has now been sent to the Senate Ways and Means Committee.

 If you take action and have not already registered, you will receive periodic updates and communications from National Anti-Vivisection Society.

 Please Support the Use of Non-Animal Alternatives for Product Safety Testing